Reference

 Congruence Score

 AdAlign's proprietary 1–10 rating that measures how well an ad creative and its landing page work together.
-The score is composed of four weighted dimensions: visual match (~25–40%) evaluating color, imagery, and design consistency; message match (~20–30%) measuring headline echo, offer consistency, and promise delivery; information scent (~15–25%) assessing whether visitors can quickly find the offer and CTA the ad led them to expect; and tone consistency (~15–35%) evaluating whether the emotional register matches between ad and page.
+The score is composed of four weighted dimensions: visual match (~25–40%) evaluating color, imagery, and design consistency; message match (~20–30%) measuring headline echo, offer consistency, and promise delivery; above-the-fold continuity (~15–25%) assessing whether visitors can immediately confirm above the fold that the page delivers what the ad promised; and tone consistency (~15–35%) evaluating whether the emotional register matches between ad and page.
 Exact weights are tuned per ad platform.
 Scores of 7–10 indicate strong alignment, 4–6.9 suggest meaningful mismatches, and below 4 means the ad and page are effectively telling different stories.

 CPA (Cost Per Acquisition)